kelly0326/Risk-return-analysis/README.md

 # Risk-return-analysis
 ---
 In this project, I will work as a quantitative analyst for a FinTech investing platform focused on providing affordable, high-quality online retirement investment solutions.
+My task is to evaluate four new investment funds managed by prominent fund managers using key risk-management metrics
+* daily returns
+* standard deviations
+* Sharpe ratios
+* betas
-My task is to evaluate four new investment funds managed by prominent fund managers.
-Using key risk-management metrics—daily returns, standard deviations, Sharpe ratios, and betas—I will analyze and determine which fund offers the most investment potential for inclusion in client portfolios.
+I will analyze and determine which fund offers the most investment potential for inclusion in client portfolios.
 The goal is to help the platform maintain low costs while offering effective investment strategies to its clients.

 ## Technologies